-Best completed division is essentially nothing but an even less accurate way of assessing the skill of a player than the methods we just discussed in the previous sections.
-The most predominant problem is that FIFA’s promotion / relegation mechanisms makes it extremely random what division you end up in.
+Best completed division is essentially a highly inaccurate way of assessing the skill of a player than the methods we just discussed in the previous sections.
+The most predominant problem is that FIFA’s promotion / relegation mechanisms makes it extremely random what division you are in – unless you are a lot worse or a lot better than 80 % of the population.
 As explained here, players with roughly the same skills can end up multiple divisions apart.
 Hence, the assumption that a player four divisions below you shouldn’t be able to beat you is plain and simply wrong.

 In addition to that, the division-part of xtoonator’s experiment contains a couple of neat design flaws:

 First of all, we have an interesting case of experimental bias at our hands here. xtoonator describes himself as a division 1 regular, meaning that he could lose against opponents from his own division or a lower division, but not a higher division as there aren’t any higher divisions.
 Concluding that you always lose against opponents from lower divisions, when you never play anyone from a higher division is just plain and simply nonsense.

 Second, xtoonator for some reason completely leaves out the fact that he won 13 matches, 10 of them against opponents from lower divisions.
 You simply can’t justify the claim that the game makes you lose against lesser players, when you primarily win against supposedly lesser players.
 He is cherry picking big time here.

 Did xtoonator lose against players with lower rated squads?